lisiki-jp/okinawa_gametheory/README.md

 # Lie 7: The US wouldn't agree with it

 **The Reality:** If the US loses Japan, it is "Game Over" for American hegemony.
-Their most important grand strategy is to control the Pacific to contain China.
+Their most important grand strategy is to control the Pacific, current mid-term goal is to contain China.
 This is impossible without Japan.
 We hold an extremely strong card—stronger than nuclear weapons: **Geopolitical Necessity.**
 The US would happily accept some legal burdens if it keeps Japan friendly and the alliance stable.